foxhackerzdevs/foxhackerzdevs/README.md

 ---

-## 🚀 Mission
+## 🚀 About

-Fox Hackerz develops practical security-focused software designed for real-world use.
+Fox Hackerz is a GitHub profile focused on cybersecurity, automation, cryptography, networking, and developer tools.

-Our tools emphasize:
+The goal is simple:

-* 🔐 Security
+* 🔐 Build secure software
-* ⚡ Performance
+* ⚡ Keep it fast
-* 🛠️ Simplicity
+* 🛠️ Keep it practical
-* 📦 Portability
+* 📦 Keep it portable

 No unnecessary complexity.